bcgov/moh-plr-fhir/input/pagecontent/specification.md

 {% endraw %}
 ### FHIR Resources

-In FHIR, the resources used are named Practitioner, Organization, and Location.
+In FHIR, the primary resources used are named Practitioner, Organization, and Location.
 BC has created profiles of each of these resources for use in the PLR system.
+The BC profiles are dependent on the Canadian FHIR Baseline.

 #### Individual Provider
 Each Individual Provider is composed of a [Practitioner instance](StructureDefinition-bc-practitioner.html) and at least one [PractitionerRole instance](StructureDefinition-bc-practitioner-role.html) which holds the Practitioner's role, such as Nurse or Dentist and specialties.